annotatorB/schubert_dances/README.md

-# Title
+# Schubert's Dances

 # Abstract

-Everybody has an emotional access to music.
-It transports the listener into moods, atmospheres or imaginary settings.
+Everybody has an emotional access to music, which in turn transports listeners into specific moods, atmospheres and settings.
-This intuitive understanding of musical pieces is grounded in structural elements such as motifs and their repetions or variations.
+This intuitive understanding of musical pieces is grounded in structural elements such as motifs and rhythms, with their variations or repetitions.

-Our project aims at gaining an objective insight into why and and how such patterns create a certain feeling and in what way they differ.
+Our project aims at gaining an objective insight into how these patterns engender different shades of musical engagement.
-Specifically, we will investigate the structure and compostion of Franz Schubert's "dances".
+Specifically, we will investigate the structure and composition of Franz Schubert's "dances", a large set of 400 pieces classified in seven different types according to their times’ conventions.
-This collection is particularly fitting to our question, since it comprises a sufficiently large set of 400 pieces that contains seven subtypes of dances.
-Firstly, our research aims to explain why Schubert's dances are so catchy and easy to grasp.
-We then want to investigate if and how the different types of dances can be distinguished.
-Furthermore, we want to put the findings from out data into a historical context.
+The conventionality of these short and catchy pieces makes them an ideal testing ground for computer-assisted analysis, but also makes them highly representative of the taste of early-nineteenth-century listeners.
+With our statistical investigation we hope to open a window onto this past: what did listeners expect of appealing dance-like music, and did different dance types correspond to different musical features or just to different social perspectives on the same musical features?

 # Research questions and hypotheses